 6.10.1.
 Never inform a customer that they are getting the equipment for free, but you may say that installation is free, if it is in fact free.

 7.1.
-Do not hold yourself out in any manner or imply in any manner as being associated or affiliated with any company other than RADIX.
+Do not present yourself in any manner or imply in any manner as being associated or affiliated with any company other than RADIX.

 7.1.1.
-You must accurately communicate that we are “an Authorized Dealer of GE.”
-Do not say that you are “working with GE” or are “with GE” (or any other equipment manufacturer).
+You must accurately communicate that we are “an Authorized Dealer of [Solar Installer].”
+Do not say that you are “working with [Solar Installer]” or are “with [Solar Installer]”.

 7.1.2.
 Do not tell a customer you are with “the Services Company”.
-For example, do not tell a customer you are with “the TV Company” or “the Utility Company.”
+For example, do not tell a customer you are with “the Utility Company.”

 7.2.
 Do not tell any potential customer that their current Services may not or will not work for any reason, unless it is expressly true.